-In fourth pAsuram – AzhwAr says “Oh ones who desire for liberation after cutting off the ties in this material realm on meditating upon emperumAn of such nature! you immerse in his auspicious qualities”.
+In the fourth pAsuram – AzhwAr says “Oh ones who desire for liberation after cutting off the ties in this material realm on meditating upon emperumAn of such nature!
+You immerse in his auspicious qualities”.

 Fourth pAsuram.
-AzhwAr was firmly situated in bhagavAn‘s supremacy [as seen in previous pAsuram].
-Now, AzhwAr says “Oh ones who have faith in the ultimate goal and have the desire to achieve the same! see that you quickly accept him as refuge”.
+There was no defect in bhagavAn‘s supremacy [as seen in previous pAsuram].
+Now, AzhwAr says “Oh ones who wish to attain a benefit which has no equal!
+See that you quickly accept him as refuge”.

 pulan aindhu mEyum poRi aindhu nIngi

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)